-4. Framework for Recommended Actions
+5. Framework for Recommended Actions

-The impact of the COVID-19 pandemic is felt worldwide ,especially so, to those who are already vulnerable and marginalized under normal circumstances.
-The pandemic, also allowed the fisheries sector and related sectors to step back and build a more inclusive, sustainable, and resilient food system while at the same time addressing societal inequities.
+The impact of the COVID-19 pandemic is felt worldwide and especially so to those who are already vulnerable and marginalized under normal circumstances.
+During the pandemic, it also gave the fisheries sector and related sectors an opportunity to step back and build a more inclusive, sustainable, and resilient food system while at the same time addressing societal inequities.
 Investments, strategies, and policy prescriptions must be gender-sensitive and gender-inclusive to progress and meet the commitment made through the Sustainable Development Goal 5 (SDG 5) on Gender Equality, including the provisions set out in the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) and the Voluntary Guidelines for Securing Sustainable Small-Scale Fisheries in the Context of Food Security and Poverty Eradication (VGSSF Guidelines).

-All of these commitments were considered when drafting the CTI Gender Equality and Social Inclusion (GESI) Policy and the draft Regional Plan of Action 2.0.
+All of these commitments were taken into consideration when drafting the CTI Gender Equality and Social Inclusion (GESI) Policy and the draft Regional Plan of Action 2.0.

-The WorldFish report, 'COVID-19 impacts and recommendations' (Atkins et al. 2021), outlined ten policy recommendations intended for national government agencies, funders of national response strategies, and NGOs seeking to improve gender equity in fisheries, transform food systems for greater resiliency and equality, and to build back better.
-Whereas the original intent was for sub-Saharan Africa, the issues faced are similar to those in the Coral Triangle.
-Thus, for this action plan, we use the same framework so as not to reinvent the wheel, aligning with regional and global initiatives and considering the two relevant CTI-CFF documents: the GESI Policy and the draft RPOA2.0.
-Figure I shows the recommendations framework that this action plan followed, adopted from Atkins, et al. (2021).
+The WorldFish report, 'COVID-19 impacts and recommendations' (Atkins et al. 2021) outlined 10 policy recommendations intended for national government agencies, funders of national response strategies, and NGOs seeking to improve gender equity in fisheries, transform food systems for greater resiliency and equality, and to build back better.
+Whereas the original intent is for sub-Saharan Africa, the issues faced are similar to those in the Coral Triangle.
+Thus for this action plan, we use the same framework so as not to reinvent the wheel, aligning with regional and global initiatives, and taking into consideration the two relevant CTI-CFF documents: the GESI Policy, and the draft RPOA2.0.
+Figure 1 shows the recommendations framework that this action plan followed, adopted from Atkins, et al. (2021).
 Table 2 shows the summary of GESI-responsive recommendations to address issues brought about by COVID-19 in the Coral Triangle region, according to the recommendations framework.
 These recommendations are explained in more detail in Section 6.

-An important note to be re-iterated here is that before implementing any of the recommendations, it is highly recommended that a comprehensive gender-disaggregated data collection and analysis be undertaken to target beneficiaries better and manage limited resources.
+An important note to be re-iterated here is that before implementation of any of the recommendations, it is highly recommended that a comprehensive gender-disaggregated data collection and analysis be undertaken to better target beneficiaries and manage limited resources.